wilsonliaows/docs/connections.md

 - OAuth2
 - OAuth1 (and variations)
 - Basic authentication
-- API keys or secret
+- API key or secret

-In each of the highlighted authentication flows, an app user has to authorize that Workato has permission to access app data.
+In each of the highlighted authentication flows, an app user has to authorize Workato with the permission to access app data.
 The exact permissions Workato will get to read from and write to the app usually corresponds with the permissions of the connected app user.

 For more information on connecting to a specific app, refer to the specific app connector documentation.